The Game: 1995 Finals, Game 1

 The Play: Down by three points, Mario Elie inbounds to Kenny Smith, who dribbles twice to the top of the key, pump-fakes Penny Hardaway and leans left to bury a 3-pointer with 1.6 seconds left to tie game and force overtime.

-The Significance: Smith's shot enabled the Houston Rockets to complete a comeback from a 20-point hole in the first half and take the memorable game into overtime.
-It is one of the clutch plays in NBA history that is sometimes overlooked because of what preceded it.
+The Significance: Smith’s shot enabled the Houston Rockets to complete a comeback from a 20-point hole in the first half and take the memorable Game 1 into overtime.
+It is sometimes overlooked as one of the top clutch plays in NBA Finals history because of what preceded it:

 * * *

 The views on this page do not necessarily reflect the views of the NBA, its clubs or Turner Broadcasting.